 Kyle Soelle projects as a Devil backer for Arizona State.
 A 6-foot-3, 220 pound outside linebacker who will play at Scottsdale Saguaro High as a senior after being a two-way standout at Notre Dame Prep last season, Soelle had 21.5 tackles and 3.5 sacks last season at Notre Dame Prep, while playing extensively on offense as a running back and receiver.

 Loren Mondy has been committed to Arizona State for over three years now.
 The early decision came because Mondy's father, Michael Mondy, played for Graham in high school and Graham's first college job at East Central University, where Graham was defensive coordinator from 1991-93.
 The No. 8 ranked outside linebacker prospect in Texas projects to linebacker or defensive end for the Sun Devils.

 Arizona State picked up a commitment Ty Thomas in June after he decommitted from Oklahoma State.
 Thomas' primary position is likely to be Bandit but he also could possibly play field safety.
 The Opening regional he attended and No. 1 among safeties at 113.43.
-He is being recruited to ASU by Keith Patterson.
+He was recruited to ASU by Keith Patterson and is already enrolled.

 Brandon Ruiz had initially committed to Alabama in June of 2016, but the Sun Devils continued to recruit the local prospect throughout his senior season and into 2017.
 During his senior season, Ruiz converted on 17-of-20 field goal attempts with a long of 58 yards and also made 66-of-67 PATs.
 Ruiz also registered 88 touchbacks this season.